 It is essential to continue to maintain a confidential record, including observations of a mokopuna's behaviour for some time following an allegation or incident.
-The process for responding to tūkino mokopuna/child abuse is given in the 'Reporting Process Flowchart' on page 16 of this document.
+The process for responding to tūkino mokopuna is given in the 'Reporting Process Flowchart' on page 16.